carllosnc/flutter_shared_state/README.md

 Tomato works like a Pomodoro timer, you can create multiple timers to organize your tasks and breks.
 This project use `flutter_shared_state` tecnique to share the states between multiple widgets and manage a lot of changes in the user interface.
+Check the application in the [Play Store](https://play.google.com/store/apps/details?id=cnc.tomato).

 ---